 If there's blood on the uniform, use cold water to remove it.
 Hot water will set the stains and make them nearly impossible to remove.
 The presoaking techniques will usually take care of any bloodstains.
 Inspect the uniform before you put it into the washer and treat any remaining stains with a stain remover or by rubbing in a bit of extra detergent.

 Wrestling is a one-on-one sport built on individual strength and drive.
 And just like the athlete that heads to the mat alone, the singlet should also travel alone or with other singlets through the washing machine.
-Do not wash the singlet with other laundry, especially towels.
+Do not wash the singlet with another laundry, especially towels.
 Many clothes contain cotton or a cotton blend, and lint will come off and cling to the singlet's fibers.
 After the singlet has presoaked, fill the washer with cool water and detergent and wash as usual.
 Never use hot water even if the singlet is white; the lettering or other trim colors may fade.

 Ban Chlorine Bleach